Think it’s not possible to market your books if you’re writing under a pen name? Think again.

 People choose to write under pen names for all sorts of reasons.
-Sometimes it’s as simple as preventing contamination in the ‘also boughts’ - David Gaughran explains this brilliantly in his recent interview on The Creative Penn podcast - sometimes it’s to enable an author to write more comfortably in contrasting categories (Erotica and Children’s books would be a good example of categories you may want to keep apart), and sometimes an author wants to conceal their true identity.
+Sometimes it’s as simple as preventing contamination in the ‘also boughts’ - David Gaughran explains this brilliantly in his interview on The Creative Penn podcast - sometimes it’s to enable an author to write more comfortably in contrasting categories (Erotica and Children’s books would be a good example of categories you may want to keep apart), and sometimes an author wants to conceal their true identity.

 Throughout history women have written under male pseudonyms as a way to be taken seriously in the literary world.
 However, more recently JK Rowling assumed the name Robert Galbraith as a way of starting afresh after the success of Harry Potter, while male writers have assumed gender neutral names to ensure commercial success when writing female protagonists (think SJ Watson and Before I Go To Sleep).